neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-ws.md

 }
 ```

-After restrting the witness node, you run this command against the Login API:
+After restrting the witness node, run this command against the Login API:
 ```
 {"id":888,"method":"call","params":[1,"network_node",[]]}
 ```
 ...to receive the API identifier for the Network Node API.

-Once you have the API identifier, you can try these commands against the Network Node API (make sure you replace `NETWORK_NODE_API_ID` with your value):
+Once you have the API identifier, you can try these commands against the Network Node API:
 ```
 {"id":888,"method":"call","params":[NETWORK_NODE_API_ID,"get_info",[]]}
 {"id":888,"method":"call","params":[NETWORK_NODE_API_ID,"get_connected_peers",[]]}
 ```
+> Make sure to  replace `NETWORK_NODE_API_ID` with the appropriate value of your Network Node API identifier.

 ### Access other restricted APIs